ducheneaut/miniconda-buildpack/README.md

 distribution, keeping the final slug size as small as possible.

 To control the packages installed by conda, supply a `requirements-conda.txt` file (which can be created by capturing the output of `conda list -e` for your working conda environment).
+Note that you MUST specify libgfortran and libopenblas explicitly in this file for numpy to work properly.
+See included requirements-conda.txt, which can be used as a template.

 All other packages can then be installed with a `requirements-pip.txt` file for [pip](https://github.com/pypa/pip) to process.
 In this way, you can install binary packages via Miniconda for everything you can and